 The truth is, I knew I was at risk, I knew all too well, but knowing doesn’t equate preventing.
-I mean, one can know they are about to be in a car accident and still be handicapped to stop it, trapped in that single terrorizing moment where everything stops with a sudden, sharp, intake of breath.
+I mean, one can know they are about to be in a car accident and still not be able to stop it, trapped in that single terrorizing moment where everything stops with a sudden, sharp, intake of breath.

 Sometimes the lucky ones are granted a fleeting whiff of surrender, of perspective and quiet embracement……but inevitably, the crash.